-- Prune leggy Azaleas and Rhododendrons as they finish blooming.
+• Prune leggy Azaleas and Rhododendrons as they finish blooming.
 This will improve the habit or shape of the plant while still ensuring flower bud development for next year.
-If time allows, the spent flower trusses can be removed, which will help increase the number of blooms next year. - By late May it will be clearly evident which parts of a plant have died back after winter for various reasons.
+If time allows, the spent flower trusses can be also be removed, which will help increase the number of blooms next year.

+- By late May it will be clearly evident which parts of a plant have died back from winters chill or last year's drought.
 Always check the base of the stems to see if mice have girdled any stems.
-This was a highly problematic problem this year at Willowwood Arboretum.
-It is also an issue when weeds and/or a groundcover obscures the base of a plant.
-Both conditions allow mice to covertly dine on the bark. - If you have fertile soils, some perennials such as New York and New England Asters as well as the taller Sedums, such as 'Autumn Joy' should be pinched in mid to late May to prevent them from flopping later in the season. - Some plants such as Bloodroot (Sanguinaria canadensis) can be easily sown in the garden by seed.
-Look under the foliage for the seed pods (pictured at right) and lightly squeeze the pod.
+It often becomes an issue when weeds or groundcovers obscure the base of a plant.
+Snow this winter also provided some concealment, allowing mice to covertly dine on the bark. - If you have fertile soils, some perennials such as New York and New England Asters as well as the taller Sedums, such as 'Autumn Joy' should be pinched in mid to late May to prevent them from flopping later in the season. - Some plants such as Bloodroot (Sanguinaria canadensis) can be easily sown in the garden by seed.
+Look under the foliage for the seed pods (pictured above) and lightly squeeze the pod.
 If it splits open, the seeds are rip and spread them close to where you would like to add some plants.
-I say close since the seeds are moved about by ants, so the planting will take on a very naturalistic appearance, based upon where the ants finally deposit the seeds!
-Other plants such as Winter Aconite (Eranthis hyemalis as seen at right) have seed that is dispersed by wind out of the open, cupshaped seed capsules.
-As the plants rock back and forth, the seed is tossed a short distance from the capsules where they will germinate the following spring.
-Longwood Gardens has found collecting and distributing the seed of Eranthis to new areas of the garden to be a far more successful, albeit slower method of spreading the plants than the typical method of installing the tubers in the fall.
+I say close since the seeds are moved about by ants, so the planting will take on a very naturalistic appearance, based upon where the ants finally deposit the unharmed seeds!
+Other plants such as Winter Aconite (Eranthis hyemalis as seen at right) have seed that is dispersed by wind when the cup-shaped seed capsules are wide open.
+As the plants rock back and forth in the wind, the seed is tossed a short distance from the capsules where they will germinate the following spring.
+Longwood Gardens has found collecting and distributing the seed of Eranthis to new areas of the garden to be a far more successful, albeit a slower method of spreading the plants than the typical method of installing the tubers in the fall.

 • Let bulb foliage turn yellow or tan before removing to ensure proper bulb and flower development for next year.
-Do not tie it together or braid it, since that reduces that amount of surface area exposed to sunlight and its ability to make sugars responsible for next year's embryonic flowers.
+Do not tie it together or braid it, since that reduces that amount of surface area exposed to sunlight and its ability to make the sugars necessary for next year's embryonic flowers.